The School of Archaeology welcomes interest from researchers wishing to apply to external funding bodies for Research

 SPECTRA (Society for Postdoctoral and Early Career Teaching and Research Staff in Archaeology)

 This official society of the postdoctoral researchers within the School exists to facilitate networking between its members, represent the postdoctoral community at appropriate School committees, and promote the professional development of early career researchers.
 The Society organises meetings and workshops, and disseminates information regarding career opportunities.
 Officers are appointed every autumn, and there are various opportunities to support the Society (and gain experience in administrative activities within the University).
 The Society’s website is available here; please contact Dr Courtney Nimura for further information.

 Oxford Research Staff Society

 The University’s Oxford Research Staff Society is a forum for researchers throughout the University, which represents researchers within and beyond the University, and organises social and professional networking activities across departments and divisions.
 There are representatives from the School of Archaeology on the Committee.
 Every term the University also runs a welcome event for new researchers (more information is available here).

 The School of Archaeology is keen to attract and support high-quality early career research.
-Since as recently as 2017, the School has hosted five British Academy Postdoctoral Fellows, three Leverhulme Early Career Fellows, three Marie Skłodowska-Curie Fellows and two Newton International Fellows, as listed below.
+Since as recently as 2017, the School has hosted six British Academy Postdoctoral Fellows, five Leverhulme Early Career Fellows, six Marie Skłodowska-Curie Fellows and three Newton International Fellows, as listed below.

 These Fellowships have covered a broad range of subject areas, including human evolution, palaeoclimate and palaeoecology, ancient and medieval economies, material culture innovation, social inequalities, and modern migrations.
 Fellows have gone on to pursue further research careers both within the School and at a variety of international institutions.